Google Ads Location Extensions Guide: Location Extension Targeting Best Practices

-The first post in our series on Google AdWords Ad Extensions will focus on AdWords location extensions.
-Location extensions are a feature within Google AdWords that allows you to add location data about your business to your ad:
+The first post in our series on Google Ads Extensions will focus on Google Ads (AdWords) location extensions.
+Location extensions are a feature within Google Ads that allows you to add location data about your business to your ad:

 In this post we’ll walk through why these extensions are important, how you can use them in your account, and when to use the extensions as well as how best to apply them.

 Location extensions allow you to get more real estate on the SERP and provide more information to local searchers, including a clickable phone number on mobile devices.
 Given that AdWords location targeting is probably more aggressive than you think, this is a pretty powerful option.
 Marissa Mayer noted recently that roughly 20 percent of the searches on Google are for local information and roughly 40 percent of mobile searches are after local info.
 That’s a large swath of potential searchers, and there are a number of local businesses for whom getting additional real estate in a search result and getting easier access to a connection with potential customers is important.